Force HTTPS at the server

 Once the redirect is solid, send Strict-Transport-Security so browsers skip http:// entirely on future visits.

-HTTPS redirect checker is one check.
-Janitor watches HTTPS redirects automatically across every client site and puts it in a branded report.
+Janitor watches HTTPS redirects automatically across every client site and puts it in a branded report you can send.

 FAQ